-Many of these appellations offer great values.
-But with thousands of great and affordable, Bordeaux value wines to choose from, it’s often difficult to know which producers deserve your attention.
-This page will help you find all the best buys in Bordeaux value wine today.
+All of the wines from the appellations on this page offer great values for wines with character, style and the ability to age.
+But with thousands of great and affordable, Bordeaux value wines to choose from it’s often difficult to know which producers deserve your attention.
+This page, and our wine tasting notes are going to help you find all the best buys in Bordeaux value wine today.

 If you want to read about other Bordeaux wine producers in different Bordeaux appellations: Links to all Bordeaux Wine Producer Profiles If you are interested in learning more about Bordeaux wine, we offer numerous articles on everything about Bordeaux wine, from a history of the Bordeaux region and the famous 1855 Classification, to the grapes used to produce Bordeaux wine and even vintage summaries covering Bordeaux wine from 1900 to today: All About Bordeaux Wine Guide